 What you will need:

 A computer (Windows or Apple) connected to the internet allowing access to GoToTraining™ for instructor delivery and a chosen Remote Desktop software solution to interact with the remote classroom PC · A microphone to interact via voice with the class (not required as Chat window is always available) · Speakers to hear the class being delivered · Preferred 2 monitors to open multiple windows (GoToTraining and Remote PC windows)

 Printed course manual · Course certificate

-This 4-Day advanced level class is designed to provide the student with the skills and techniques to response to a cyber intrusion incident.
+This 4 day intermediate class is designed to provide the student with the skills and techniques to respond to a cyber intrusion incident.
 The students will learn the anatomy of an intrusion, collection of memory and volatile artifacts, and techniques to unravel the mystery of how the network was compromised.

 The course will follow adult learning principles through training aids such as presentations, diagrams and practical instructor lead examples.
 Each artifact covered will be presented in either one or two 50 minute sessions followed by review questions.
 Students will be given the opportunity throughout the course to ask questions and discuss objectives covered in more detail.
 Throughout each day students will have practical exercises to work on in order to reinforce the topics with a final practical at the culmination of the training.

 This hands-on course is geared towards forensic investigators with 6+ months experience in forensic case work with a basic understanding of Microsoft data structures.